-What is the new technical idea?
 NIST’s “Measurement Science Roadmap for Net-Zero Energy Buildings” emphasized the need for improved monitoring techniques, metrics, and models to assess the energy performance of net-zero energy buildings (NZEB).
 Additional measurement science needs addressing barriers to the design, construction, and operation of net-zero energy buildings have been provided by the building industry.
-Using the NZERTF as a test bed, these measurement science needs will be addressed and performance metrics for emerging technologies developed.
+The NZERTF is a test bed that is used to address these measurement science needs and develop performance metrics for emerging technologies.
 Methods to optimize the overall performance of the facility will also be explored.
-Interactions between various subsystems will be quantified to capture their impact and influence on the methods of test used for individual subsystems.
-Development of the measurement science required to understand how net-zero energy buildings can be designed/constructed in the most effective manner will result in greater numbers of low energy homes being constructed.
+This unique facility also enables our researchers to characterize interactions between various subsystems and quantify their impact and influence on the methods of test used for individual subsystems.
+Development of the measurement science required to understand how net-zero energy buildings can be designed/constructed in the most effective manner will result in greater numbers of low-energy homes being constructed.

-What is the research plan?
-The NZERTF will be operated using various technologies and control strategies to determine various means to achieve net-zero.
+The NZERTF will be operated using various technologies and control strategies to determine various means to achieve net-zero while maintaining, and preferably enhancing, the quality of the indoor environment.
 The experimental work will be complemented by computer simulations to identify the most promising approaches and economic analysis to determine the most cost-effective approaches.